FarukErat/Notes_and_Tutorials/authentication.md

 - Client sends a username and a client nonce.
 - Server finds the password hash for the given username, then sends the salt, the iteration count and a server nonce.

-- Client hashes the password with the salt, iteration count and the SERVER nonce, then sends the digest to server.
+- Client hashes the password with the salt, iteration count and the SERVER nonce, then sends the digest to server. `client_proof = hash(hash(pass, salt, iter), server_nonce)`
-- Server hashes the stored password hash with the CLIENT nonce, then sends the digest to client.
+- Server hashes the stored password hash with the CLIENT nonce, then sends the digest to client. `server_proof = hash(password_hash, client_nonce)`

-- Client hashes the password with the salt, iteration count and the CLIENT nonce, then checks if server has sent the correct digest.
+- Client hashes the password with the salt, iteration count and the CLIENT nonce, then checks if server has sent the correct digest. `expected_server_proof = hash(hash(pass, salt, iter), client_nonce)`
-- Server also hashes the stored password with the salt, iteration count and the SERVER nonce, then checks if client has sent the correct digest.
+- Server hashes the stored password hash with the SERVER nonce, then checks if client has sent the correct digest. `expected_client_proof = hash(password_hash, server_nonce)`

 - If the digests match, it mutually authenticate both parties.